pivotshare/avails/README.md

 The following options are available:

   * `-i`, `--input` _<type>_:
     Specify the format of input file: tsv, json, xlsx.
 Required.
-See [FORMATS]().
+See [FORMATS](#formats).

   * `-o`, `--output` _<type>_:
     Specify the format of output file: tsv, json, xlsx.
 Required.
-See [FORMATS]().
+See [FORMATS](#formats).

   * `-h`:
     Display help `avails` or subcommands.

-See [BACKGROUND]() for more information regarding the Avails standard and this tool.
+See [BACKGROUND](#background) for more information regarding the Avails standard and this tool.

 ## FORMATS

 `avails` conforms to [EMA Avails](http://www.movielabs.com/md/avails/) spreadsheet template Version 1.6e2.

 `avails` supports the following formats:
-- Tab-serparated values (tsv)
+- Tab-separated values (tsv)
 - Microsoft Excel (xlsx)
 - JSON (json)